cezarpauna/TestRepoCreation/README.md

 - Pastries

 ## Getting Started
+This React app showcases our coffee shop and the menu we offer.
+To run the app locally:

 1. Clone the repository:
    ```bash
    git clone https://github.com/cezarpauna/TestRepoCreation.git
    ```
-2. Navigate to the project directory:
+2. Navigate into the directory:
    ```bash
    cd TestRepoCreation
    ```